Skip to main content

 The success of your intensive depends heavily on the skill of the therapist.
 Here’s what to look for:

-Inside Tip: A great marathon therapist acts as both a guide and a coach.
-They create safety, teach skills, and empower you to do the work.
+Inside Tip: A thoughtful marathon therapist acts as both a guide and a coach.
+They create safety, teach skills, and support you in doing the work.
 Learn about my approach to marathon therapy.

 Conclusion: Is Marathon Therapy Your Next Step?

-Marathon couples therapy offers a powerful, transformative path to healing for couples who are ready to invest deeply in their relationship.
-By committing to a focused, immersive experience, you can achieve breakthroughs that might otherwise take months or even years.
+Marathon couples therapy offers a focused path for couples who are ready to invest meaningful time in their relationship.
+By committing to an immersive experience, you can better understand recurring patterns, practice new skills, and leave with a clearer plan for continued work.

 If you are ready to move beyond recurring conflicts, rebuild your connection, and create a new foundation for your future, marathon therapy could be the most important investment you make in your relationship.